-After this, the overall strength of Moon in a horoscope is checked as this factor alone can change the results of Gandmool Dosh.
-For example, the formation of Gandmool Dosh in the nakshatra of Ashlesha may prove less troublesome compared to the formation of this defect in the nakshatra of Jyeshtha.
-This is because Moon is present in the sign of Cancer when it transits through Ashlesha.
-Since Cancer is the sign ruled by Moon, it is strong in this sign and hence it is in a better position to handle such double impact or so to say, Gandmool Dosh.
+After this, the overall strength of Moon in a horoscope is checked as this factor can change the results of Gandmool Dosh.
+For example, formation of Gandmool Dosh in Ashlesha may prove less troublesome compared to the formation of this defect in Jyeshtha.
+This is because Moon is placed in Cancer when it transits through Ashlesha.
+Since Cancer is ruled by Moon, it is strong in this sign.
+Hence it may be in better position to handle such double impact called Gandmool Dosh.

-On the other hand, Moon is present in the sign of Scorpio when it transits through the nakshatra of Jyeshtha.
-Since Moon is debilitated in the sign of Scorpio, it may not be capable of handling such Gandmool Dosh in a good way and hence it may receive much more damage.
-Similarly, the placement of Moon in certain specific houses of a horoscope may increase or decrease the capacity of Moon to deal with Gandmool Dosh, thereby changing the net strength of such Gandmool Dosh.
+On the other hand, Moon is placed in Scorpio when it transits through Jyeshtha.
+Since Moon is debilitated in Scorpio, it may not be capable of properly handling such Gandmool Dosh; and hence it may receive more damage.
+Similarly, placements of Moon in certain specific houses of horoscope may increase or decrease the capacity of Moon to deal with Gandmool Dosh, thereby changing the net results given by Gandmool Dosh.

-Another factor which carries great importance in case of Gandmool Dosh is the working nature of Moon.
-It should be noted that Gandmool Dosh is different from most other defects formed in a horoscope, in this regard.
-This means that whereas it is essential for the planets involved in the formation of negative Yogas in most cases to be negative, it is not so in case of Gandmool Dosh and things are different in this case.
-Gandmool Dosh is one of the rarest Yogas in Vedic astrology, where the working nature of the planet involved is not an essential factor.
+Another factor which carries importance in case of Gandmool Dosh is the functional nature of Moon in one such horoscope.
+It should be noted that Gandmool Dosh is different from most other defects in this regard.
+Whereas it may be essential for the planets involved in the formation of negative Yogas to be malefic, it is not so in case of Gandmool Dosh.
+Gandmool Dosh is one of the rarest yogas in Vedic astrology, where the functional nature of the planet involved is not an essential factor.
 For example, only malefic Mars may form Manglik Dosh and only malefic Rahu as well as Ketu may form Kaal Sarp Yog.
 However, even benefic Moon may form Gandmool Dosh.
 Hence this defect is unique in this way.

-The impact of other good or bad planets on Moon should also be checked properly as this factor can also make considerable changes to the net results of Gandmool Dosh.
-For example, if Gandmool Dosh is formed due to the presence of benefic Moon in the fourth quarter of Revati nakshatra, the presence of positive Jupiter in the sign of Pisces along with Moon may provide extra strength to Moon and it may also form Gaj Kesari Yoga in the horoscope.
+The impact of other benefic and malefic planets on Moon should also be checked properly as this factor can also make significant changes to the net results of Gandmool Dosh.
+For example, if Gandmool Dosh is formed due to placement of benefic Moon in the fourth quarter of Revati nakshatra, presence of benefic Jupiter in Pisces along with Moon may provide extra strength to Moon.
+This combination may also form Gaj Kesari Yoga.
 As a result, the damage caused by Gandmool Dosh may reduce and the native may not suffer much due to this defect.

-Coming to the next factor, the overall tone of the horoscope having Gandmool Dosh should also be studied carefully, as this factor alone can change each and everything.
-For example, if Gandmool Dosh is formed in a horoscope due to the presence of positive Moon in one of the Gandmool nakshatras and the overall tone of the horoscope is strong and positive, the native may not face problems of high intensity.
+Coming to the next factor, the overall theme of horoscope having Gandmool Dosh should also be studied carefully, as this factor alone can change each and everything.
+For example, if Gandmool Dosh is formed in a horoscope due to placement of benefic Moon in one of the Gandmool nakshatras and the overall theme of horoscope is strong and positive, the native may not face problems of high quantum.
 This is because the overall strong and positive horoscope of the native may provide him with sufficient strength to deal with the negative energy generated by Gandmool Dosh.

-On the other hand, an overall negative or a weak horoscope may become a cause of concern for the native having Gandmool Dosh in his horoscope as he may receive no support from his horoscope and hence the negative energy generated by Gandmool Dosh may trouble him a lot.
-Therefore, the overall tone of the horoscope should also be checked properly.
+On the other hand, an overall negative or a weak horoscope may become a cause of concern for the native having Gandmool Dosh in his horoscope; as he may receive no support from his horoscope.
+Hence the negative energy generated by Gandmool Dosh may trouble him a lot.

-The field of impact of Gandmool Dosh should also be checked as this factor also carries great importance.
-Though the general significances of Moon remain the same in every horoscope, the specific significances change and this fact may change the results of Gandmool Dosh in case of different natives.
-For example, if Moon represents the seventh house in a horoscope, the formation of Gandmool Dosh may affect the marriage of the native.
-If Moon represents the fifth house of a horoscope, the formation of Gandmool Dosh may trouble the native with problems related to children.
-Similarly the formation of Gandmool Dosh may trouble the native on account of professional problems, if Moon represents the tenth house in his horoscope.
+The field of impact of Gandmool Dosh should also be checked as this factor also carries importance.
+Though the general significances of Moon remain the same in every horoscope, the specific significances may change and this factor may change the results of Gandmool Dosh.
+For example, if Moon represents the seventh house in a horoscope, formation of Gandmool Dosh may affect the marriage of the native.
+If Moon represents the fifth house in a horoscope, formation of Gandmool Dosh may trouble the native with problems related to children.
+Similarly, formation of Gandmool Dosh may trouble the native on account of professional problems, if Moon represents the tenth house in his horoscope.
 The house of placement of Moon is also important to assess field of impact of Gandmool Dosh and this factor becomes even more important if Moon is malefic.